H4ZY/MasterDuel_EventBot/README.md

-# MasterDuel Event Farm
+# How it works
-this button makes you skip all levels until you lose, then makes you start another duel to start a loop.
+this bot makes skip all turns to losse duel, then makes you start another duel to start a loop.

 ## Features
 - Bot detects phases (it is not 100% guaranteed to be detected)